 Nowak’s second score, a 28-yard TD run, came at the 8:17 mark in the second quarter, tying it at 14.

 Renfro connected with Nowak on a 7-yard TD pass at the 4:30 mark in the quarter, giving the Jackets a 21-14 edge.

 But Celina drove for another score to tie it in the closing seconds before intermission, on a 1-yard TD.

-After their field goal, the Bobcats’ final TD came on a 4-yard run set up by an interception at their own 30-yard line that they returned to the Stephenville 24-yard line — plus an additional 12 yards on a face-mask penalty.
+The Bobcats’ final TD — a 4-yard run — was set up by an interception they returned to the Stephenville 24-yard line, plus an additional 12 yards on a facemask penalty.